coschain/gobft/README.md

 ## Note
 * Proposer is decoupled from the goBFT library so that the user has control of when and what to propose.
 User has to implement the `Proposer` interface.
-* `Commiter` interface has to be implemented by user to specify the actions taken when validators reaches consensus about a certain `Proposal`.
+* `Committer` interface has to be implemented by user to specify the actions taken when validators reaches consensus about a certain `Proposal`.

 # Data flow and state transition